-The word empathy does not appear in the Bible, but the Scriptures do refer indirectly to the characteristic or quality of demonstrating empathy, which is defined as “the capability to share another's emotions and feelings.”
-The apostle Peter counseled Christians to have “compassion for one another; love as brothers, be tenderhearted, be courteous . . .”
-(1 Peter 3:8 NKJV).
-The apostle Paul recommended similar sentiments when he exhorted fellow Christians to “rejoice with those rejoice, and weep with those who weep” (Romans 12:15).
+The Scriptures refer to the quality of empathy, which we see demonstrated in several biblical narratives.
+Empathy is the capacity to feel another person’s feelings, thoughts, or attitudes vicariously.
+The apostle Peter counseled Christians to have “compassion for one another; love as brothers, be tenderhearted, be courteous” (1 Peter 3:8, NKJV).
+The apostle Paul also encouraged empathy when he exhorted fellow Christians to “rejoice with those who rejoice; mourn with those who mourn” (Romans 12:15).

-It was the apostle John who said, “But whoever has this world’s goods, and sees his brother in need, and shuts up his heart from him, how does the love of God abide in him?”
-(1 John 3:17) We know that as Christians we are commanded to love our neighbor and to have intense love for one another (Matthew 22:39; 1 Peter 4:8).
-Though we are aware of this and intend to love one another, we often overlook opportunities to relieve others’ pain.
-That could be because we are not aware of others’ needs.
+The apostle John asked, “If anyone has material possessions and sees a brother or sister in need but has no pity on them, how can the love of God be in that person?”
+(1 John 3:17).
+Pity in this verse is related to empathy, and both require action.
+As Christians we are commanded to love our neighbor and to have intense love for fellow believers (Matthew 22:39; 1 Peter 4:8).
+Though we intend to love one another, we often miss opportunities to relieve others’ pain.
+That could be because we are unaware of others’ needs; or perhaps we are not practicing empathy.
 Empathy is the key that can unlock the door to our kindness and compassion.